Skip to main content

 Workstation Agent stateTarget application stateFeature support

-ElevatedAny (elevated or non-elevated)Full support
+ElevatedAny (Elevated or Non-Elevated)Full support

-Non-elevatedNon-elevatedFull support
+Non-ElevatedNon-ElevatedFull support

-Non-elevatedElevatedPartial support (see details below)
+Non-ElevatedElevatedPartial support (see details below)

-Limitations: Non-elevated agent vs. elevated process
+Limitations: Non-Elevated Agent vs. Elevated process

-• Impact: Application Manager rules that rely on specific start arguments will not trigger.
+• Command line argument parsing: command-line arguments cannot be read.
+Impact: Application Manager rules that rely on specific start arguments will not trigger.

-• WM extensions: Support is unavailable for Catia, Harmony, Kingdom, and Petra.
+• WM extensions: Catia, Harmony, Kingdom, Petra.

 • Web monitoring